wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 Download [`coordinate_mpact_SerialEM.m`](coordinate_mpact_SerialEM.m) if the montage tilt series is collected via SerialEM 3.8 and above stable release or [`coordinate_mpact_SerialEM4_1.m`](coordinate_mpact_SerialEM4_1.m) if the montage tilt series is collected via SerialEM 4.1.
 Place the function files in the same directory where MATLAB desktop or online is launched.

 In the MATLAB command window, you could type `help coordinate_mpact_SerialEM.m` or `help coordinate_mpact_SerialEM4_1.m` to know the input parameters.
-An example command to generate the coordinate files for a 3x3 MPACT tilt series acquired on a standard Gatan K3 camera with a root name of *3x3_mpact_ts_1*:
+An example command to generate the coordinate files for a 3x3 MPACT tilt series acquired on a standard Gatan K3 camera with a root/base name of *3x3_mpact_ts_1*:

 ```
 coordinate_mpact_SerialEM4_1(3,3,576,408,5760,4092,-60,60,3,'3x3_mpact_ts_1')